brianjleeofcl/q1-project/README.md

 The site utilizes a Materialize framework.
 Rendering, calculations and other functionalities utilizes native JavaScript with additional DOM interactions using jQuery.

+Previously, the site planned on using dedicated technology for rendering math elements such as MathJax or MathML notations.
+This plan was abandoned due to the costs involved in system performance and the lack of universal support between browsers.

 Additionally, the following style elements have been incorporated:
 - Material Icons
 - STIX font [(link)](http://stixfonts.org/)

 ## Further development

+There is some potential for future development to this project.
+One possibility is to consider other similar models of random events such as coin tosses or dice rolls.

+Another possibility is adapting the same simulation to apply to other similar concepts of probability and statistics such as probability distributions or probability mass functions.
+This would augment the expected primary use case to a more expanded learning tool.